Lizzie-2018

 Grade: A

-Eyes Without a Face (1960) is a macabre and twisted French-Italian horror film co-written and directed by Georges Franju based on a novel of the same name by Jean Redon.
+Eyes Without a Face (1960) is a macabre and twisted French-Italian horror film co-written and directed by Georges Franju.
+It is based on Jean Redon’s novel, which is the same name.

-The film cover art (see above) is flawless and terrifying, inducing the creeps by only giving it a glimpse causing the recipient curiosity, attempting to analyze what the meaning behind it could be.
+The film cover art (see above) is flawless and terrifying.
+It induces the creeps by only giving a glimpse, causing the recipient to be curious and attempt to analyze the meaning.

-The film is nestled into a short one-hour and thirty-minute package but that is more than enough time to scare the audience to death with many fantastic and gruesome elements, severely limiting the gore, which only adds to the horrific nature.
+The film is nestled into a short one-hour and thirty-minute package that is time to scare the audience to death with many fantastic and gruesome elements, severely limiting the gore, which only adds to the horrific nature.

-The film was highly controversial when released in 1960 because of the subject matter at hand and was subsequently either loved or reviled among its audiences.
+Because of its subject matter, the film was highly controversial in 1960 and was subsequently either loved or reviled by its audiences.

-The complex emotions of guilt and obsession are commonalities making it a layered and complex horror film appearing on many Top Ten genre lists.
+The complex emotions of guilt and obsession are commonalities, making it a layered and complex horror film that appears on many Top Ten genre lists.

 The film is not for the faint of heart.